Sneha28-p/smart-edu/README.md

 ### 🔹 AI-Generated Study Roadmap
 - Generates a personalized learning roadmap based on user input
-- Powered by Gemini API
+- With perviously stored roadmaps using MongoDB

 ---